buuug7/notes/css/basic.md

 ### float=block

-floating elements will have a `display:block` applied to them automatically, and will mostly behave like block:
+floating elements will have a `display: block` applied to them automatically, and will mostly behave like block:

 - you can set a specific height and width
 - if no height is set, the element's height is that of the line-height
-- if a `width:100%` is applied, it will look like a block-level element
+- if a `width: 100%` is applied, it will look like a block-level element

 ### clearing the float